 Boys are to keep their hair cut neatly and evenly in a simple style.
 No "latest" styles such as multi-layered styles, shaved, close crew cut (no shorter than #2; scalp is not to be visible), or any other "faddish" type of styles allowed.
-The hair is to be kept short (off the neck and ears and out of face) and combed in a traditional style.
+The hair is to be kept short (off the neck and ears, hair on top is no longer than 3" long, and out of face) and combed in a traditional style.

 Girls' hairstyles are likewise to be simple and neat.
-Unusual cuts, extreme or "latest" styles, etc. are not permitted.
-Coloring and spraying the hair is also not appropriate for this age and is not permitted.
+Unusual cuts, extreme or latest styles, etc. are not permitted.
+Coloring, dying, highlighting and spraying the hair is also not appropriate for this age and is not permitted.
 Hair spray is not permitted at school.
 Ribbons/hair accessories that are appropriate should be simple and coordinate with the uniform.
-Extra-large bows, headbands with "ears" and other similar accessories should not be worn.
+Extralarge bows, headbands with "ears" and other similar accessories should not be worn.
 The school administration has the right to determine what is appropriate and what is not.